sw7x/split-futuresoft-project-into-oop-packages/README.md

 ER diagram consist most im,portnat attributes only

 <img src="./diagrams/erd.png">
-"All attributes are not shown in the ER diagram to avoid clutter and maintain clarity.
+All attributes are not shown in the ER diagram to avoid clutter and maintain clarity.
 Only key attribute were include for better readability.